 We waited a week but it happened the sun was shining!!!
-We quickly packed up some essentials and jumped into our car decided to head to the ever popular and known as one of Roscommon’s number one tourist attractions Lough Key Forest Park.
+We quickly packed up some essentials and jumped into our car decided to head to the ever popular and known as one of Roscommon’s number one tourist attractions Lough Key Forest & activity Park.

 As well as access to the park which is free to roam the ‘Lough Key Experience’ is available with an audio journey through the history of the Park even using the 19th century underground tunnels, a newly refurbished Moylurg viewing tower and the Zipit Tree Canopy Walk.
 At 300m long this impressive timber and steel construction rises 9m above the ground offering a ‘birds eye’ view of nature through the treetops offering panoramic views of the surrounding area.
 Lets just say some great play areas for both the children and adults.

 A quick run down on this parks history ,an 800 hectare park which was formerly part of the Rockingham estate.

 Being in operation since 1972 the park is used by locals and tourists alike.
 Featuring many walking tracks, restaurant and visitor centre.

 Sections of the park still have features from the Rockingham estate and some developed from the opening from the seventies.
 Those being the Ice House, Gazebo, Ruined Church, Stables, old Service Tunnels, the Bog Gardens, Wishing Chair, the Fairy Bridge and Drummans Bridge.